 Through the first and second World Wars, the company suspended the production of organic acids but continued Research and Development, and introduced new pharmaceutical products in pulmonary, gastrointestinal, and cardiovascular medicine.
 During World War II, the Ingelheim factory was forced to close but for only a few months until production was resumed with Allied permission.

 During the 1950’s through the 1980’s the company continues international expansion, acquisition and mergers.
-The Animal Health division was established with the acquisition of Pfizer’s veterinary products and a number of new-category medications were produced in the same therapeutic areas (cardiac, pulmonary and GI) such as Atrovent and Alupent for pulmonary disorders, Catapresan, Persantine, and Mexitil for cardiac disorders, and Buscospan for GI disorder.
+The Animal Health division was established with the acquisition of Pfizer’s veterinary products and a number of new-category medications or humans were produced in the company’s main therapeutic areas (cardiac, pulmonary and GI) including Atrovent and Alupent for pulmonary disorders, Catapresan, Persantine, and Mexitil for cardiac disorders, and Buscospan for GI disorder.
 In 1977, the company’s first medication to treat thrombosis and embolisms (blood clots), Asasantin was launched and in 1987, the first thrombolytic for acute heart attacks was launched, Actilyse.

-Notable products include Flomax for the treatment of prostate enlargement, Viramune and Aptivus for the treatment of HIV, Aggrenox for the treatment of strokes, Micardis for the treatment of hypertension, Metalyse for the treatment of heart attack, Spiriva for the treatment of COPD, Pradaxa for blood clot prevention and Tradjenta for the treatment of Type 2 Diabetes, both released in 2011 and both have resulted in thousands of lawsuits for drug injuries alleged to be caused by the medications.
+Newer medications have included Aptivis for the treatment of HIV, Aggrenox for the treatment of strokes, Micardis for the treatment of hypertension, Metalyse for the treatment of heart attack, Spiriva for the treatment of COPD, Pradaxa for blood clot prevention and Tradjenta/Jentaduo for the treatment of Type 2 Diabetes.
+Pradaxa and Tradjenta were both released in 2011 and both have resulted in thousands of lawsuits for drug injuries alleged to be caused by the medications.

 Boehringer Manufacturing Issues

 In 2012, the company paid $64,475 to settle U.S. Environmental Protection Agency (EPA) violations regarding mishandled mercury waste and was required to spend hundreds of thousands to develop a qualified hazardous waste facility.
 After a serious of missteps in manufacturing, the management of Boehringer Ingelheim was restructured.
-Violations included:

 - 2008 – 2009 – Foreign material discovered in pharmaceutical ingredients and failure to adequately investigate the contamination